elliotstokes/elliotstokes.github.io/_posts/2009-11-29-setting-up-virtual-hosts.md

 ---
 layout: post
-category : meh
+category : coding
-tagline: "My first post"
-tags : [meh]
+tags : [Apache, Web]
 ---

 I have a few test sites running on my laptop and I wanted to set them up as virtual hosts in Apache to make my life easier.
 Its pretty simple to do and will probably mirror the production environment more accuratley.
 I did this on a mac but I am pretty sure the same principles apply to Linux and Windows but paths may be different.